orsdev/adserve-demo/moniepoint/stage-three-interview-prep.md

 **Answer:**

-> I ensure code quality by being deliberate about how code is written, reviewed, and validated before it reaches production.
-On a daily basis, I rely heavily on code reviews — I look for correctness, readability, edge cases, and I always explain the why behind my suggestions so quality scales across the team.
+> I ensure code quality by being deliberate about how I write and validate my code before it reaches production.
+I’m very intentional about the quality of the code I write, and I use code reviews as a second layer of validation.
+I look for correctness, readability, and edge cases, and I explain the reasoning behind feedback so the same standards are consistently applied.

 I also make sure quality is enforced early through testing and tooling.
-I write unit tests for business logic, component tests that reflect real user behavior, and I’m especially careful with critical flows like payments.
+I write unit tests for business logic and component tests that reflect real user behavior, especially around critical flows like payments.
 Tools like TypeScript, ESLint, Prettier, and pre-commit hooks help catch issues before they reach production.

 Finally, I focus on architecture — using a feature-based structure and clear separation of concerns so the codebase stays maintainable as it grows.”

 ---